mohammadalihumayun/spatial_AE/README.md

 You need to run `simulations.py` file to run the experiments and to save their results.

 ## Select input and output data directories
-Before running the `simulations.py` file, select the input output data directories, the number of samples to use from dataset, and the number of iterations to test the model.
+Before running the `simulations.py` file, select the input/output data directories, the number of samples to use from dataset, and the number of iterations to test the model.

 * Set following variables to select the directory to load input speech dataset and the directory, to save the results:
 ```